 - Have a plan for when stuff happens.
 Living in Phoenix we don’t get many natural disasters, but I’ve lived through 6 hurricanes in my lifetime.
-It’s happened that major technology companies have been hacked or have lost power and they’re down for hours.
+It’s happened that major tech companies have been hacked or have lost power and they’re down for hours.
 Be prepared to work around it.
 Know where your website or ecommerce hosting provider is located.
 Also know what their tech support hours are and have their support phone numbers in your cell phones.
-And be prepared to spend some time on with tech support.
+And be prepared to spend some time with tech support.

-If a technology company doesn’t have 24/7 tech support don’t use them.
+If a technology company doesn’t have 24/7 tech support, don’t use them.

 As entrepreneurs and solopreneurs, we’re working odd hours as well as weekends.
 When something crucial is down, we need it fixed right away.